zicat/tributary/doc/user_guide.md

 ## Setting up a tributary service

 This section documents how to configure the tributary’s application.properties.
-See the following section for creating a tributary application using Spring Boot.
+See the following section for creating a tributary application.

 ### Download package